demo-ninjas/basic-sub-auth/README.md

 There is one additional field that is available to all rules: `allow: true|false` - This field defines whether this is an `allow` type or `deny` type rule.
 If `allow` is `true`, then the user request *must* match the rule to be allowed to proceed to the next rule (otherwise it will be denied)
-If `allow` is `false`, then ifi the request matches the rule, the request will be immediately denied (otherwise it will proceed to the next rule)
+If `allow` is `false`, then if the request matches the rule, the request will be immediately denied (otherwise it will proceed to the next rule)

 The available rule types are: